Aloshi/EmulationStation/THEMES.md

 List of variables
 =================

 Variables can be used in position and dimension definitions.
 They can be added, subtracted, multiplied, and divided.
 Parenthesis are valid.

-Currently, there's only one variable defined:
+They are a percentage of the screen.

 `$headerHeight` - height of the system name header.
+`$infoWidth` - where the center of the horizontal divider is drawn.

 -Aloshi
 http://www.aloshi.com